blackmaskexe/github-foundations/02 - GitHub/17 - GitHub Actions/01 - GitHub Actions.md

 - options include Deploy node.js to azure web app, etc

 ## GitHub Actions file storage:
-- all.
-GitHub actions files are defined as YAML files located in the `.github/workflow` folder in your repo
+- all GitHub actions files are defined as YAML files located in the `.github/workflow` folder in your repo
 - sample workflow:
   ![[Pasted image 20250628203130.png]]